huggingface/hub-docs/docs/hub/spaces.md

 There is a Space that allows you to automatically create a Space to compare different models and Spaces.
 Check the first example within [Model Comparator Space Builder](https://huggingface.co/spaces/farukozderim/Model-Comparator-Space-Builder) 🤗.

 ### Duplicating a Space
-You can duplicate a space or create a space from a model.
+You can duplicate a Space or create a Space from a Model.
 Check the second example within [Model Comparator Space Builder](https://huggingface.co/spaces/farukozderim/Model-Comparator-Space-Builder).

 ### Organization cards are a way to describe your organization to other users.
 They take the form of a `README.md` static file, inside a Space repo named `README`.